gunnbr/openfl-documentation/technical_overview/core_architecture.md

 Building an OpenFL application relies upon the Lime command-line tools.
 Whether you are using an "openfl" command, a "lime" command, or are using an editor with OpenFL support built-in, these tools provide the backbone for delivering projects to each target platform.

 As needed, the tools will copy asset files, process template files, trigger compilers, package applications and deliver to a connected device or run on your local machine.
-There are many other features in the tools, but these are the basics that drive the creation of OpenFL projects for each platform.
+There are many other features in the tools, but these are the basics that drive the creation of OpenFL projects.

 ## Haxe